estatewatch/estatewatch.github.io/content/estates/almaestate.md

 However, despite the Mayor's [policy requirement for viability assessments to be made public](https://www.london.gov.uk/programmes-strategies/planning/implementing-london-plan/london-plan-guidance/affordable-housing-and-viability-supplementary-planning-guidance-spg) this one remains hidden behind closed doors..

-The application is yet to be approved.
+The application is yet to receive Mayoral approval.
 Will the Mayor once again turn a blind eye and allow the Alma estate scheme to join the growing list of schemes that have watered down and flouted his affordable housing policies?
 WATCH THIS SPACE!

 ---
 __Links:__